janikhans/kombustionV0.1/README.md

-This will be a car spotting app based on the basic framework setup by:
+This will be a vehicle maintenance app based on the basic framework setup by:

 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/)